GoogleChrome/web.dev/src/site/content/en/blog/floc/index.md

 ---
 title: What is Federated Learning of Cohorts (FLoC)?
-subhead: FLoC enables ad selection without revealing the browsing behaviour of individual users.
+subhead: FLoC enables ad selection without sharing the browsing behaviour of individual users.
 authors:
   - samdutton
 date: 2021-03-30